Quasi-F-splittings in birational geometry: Introduction

 \begin{theoremIntro}[Corollary \ref{cor:inversion-of-adjunction-anti-ample}] Let $X$ be a smooth variety admitting a projective morphism $\pi \colon X \to Z$ to an affine normal variety $Z$ over a perfect field of characteristic $p>0$.
 Let $S$ be a smooth prime divisor on $X$.
 Assume that $S$ is quasi-$F$-split, $-S$ is {semiample}, $A := -(K_X+S)$ is ample, and

 for every $i\geq 1$ and $k\geq 0$.
 Then $X$ is quasi-$F$-split {over an open neighbourhood of $\pi(S)$}. \end{theoremIntro}

-Our result is of course more general; instead of smoothness, it is enough to assume that $X$ has {$F$-pure} {divisorially} Cohen-Macaulay singularities {({see} Corollary \ref{cor:inversion-of-adjunction-anti-ample})}.
+Our result is more general; instead of smoothness, it is enough to assume that {\cora $X$ is $F$-pure and $\MO_X(D)$ is Cohen-Macaulay for every Weil divisor $D$ on $X$} (see Corollary \ref{cor:inversion-of-adjunction-anti-ample}).
 We also point out that the assumption on the vanishing of $H^1$ is not very restrictive; in most cases, it can be dropped by methods of \cite{HW17}.\\

 The key to showing the above theorem is lifting sections from quasi-$F$-split varieties.
-In the case of $F$-splittings, this works as follows (\cite{schwede14}).
+In the case of $F$-splittings, this works as follows \cite{schwede14}.
 Given a {Cartier divisor $L$} on a variety $X$, one defines {linear} subspaces $S^0(X, S; \cL) \subseteq H^0(X,\cL)$ and $S^0(S, \cL|_S) \subseteq H^0(S,\cL|_S)$ for $\cL := \cO_X(L)$ such that

 is surjective, whenever $X$ is projective, $S$ is a smooth Cartier divisor, and $L-(K_X+S)$ is ample.
 When $S$ is $F$-split, the right hand side equals $H^0(S, \cL|_S)$, which implies that the restriction map $H^0(X,\cL) \to H^0(S, \cL|_S)$ is surjective.